Welcome

 About Me

-In addition to my private work here, I work as a counsellor in a hospice supporting patients, relatives and carers and run a gentle exercise class for a community charity.
-I have also worked as a placement counsellor in a cancer charity and in a GP surgery as a Health and Wellbeing coach.
+In addition to my private work here, I work as a counsellor in a hospice and run a gentle exercise class for a community charity.

 Advanced Diploma in Integrative Counselling